-If you are walking on the streets in Maharashtra, you should enjoy Ragda Pattice immediately.
+If you are walking on the streets in Maharashtra, you should find a chance to buy and enjoy Ragda Pattice.
 It is a typical representative of Indian street culinary culture.
 In addition, you can enjoy it at restaurants at any time of the day.

 Its two main parts are gravy (Ragda) and patties (Pattice).
 The chef will cook white peas with various spices to make gravy.
 Mashed potato cakes will act as the Pattice parts.
 The potato cake is pretty similar to Tikkis in Northern India, but it does not taste spicy.